Celebrate the Present

 An evolutionary worldview also provides hope in the realization that we can convert to sustainable energy sources, thereby reducing CO2 emissions, global warming, and dependence on fossil fuels.

-The Epic of Evolution tells us that each of us is responsible for the future.
+The Epic of Evolution tells us that each of us has a role to play in creating a flourishing future.
 The great news about our place in the evolving universe is that we humans are the ones that can see the beauty of distant galaxies and peer into the smallest cells.
 We are the ones that create astonishing architecture and compose splendid symphonies.
 With our expansive powers of consciousness, we are the ones with the most choice.
 Just as understanding electricity has helped us harness its power, understanding the forces of evolution will help us harness its power.

 The Epic of Evolution offers many reasons to celebrate.
 This story shines a light on the way the world works, showing us ways that we belong and helping us to better navigate the world and protect our environment.
 This story also offers insights about our health and our psychology that helps us become healthier, happier and more creative.